robinsonianr/fitness-tracker/README.md

 We welcome contributions from the community.
 To contribute to this project, please follow these guidelines:

-1. Fork the repository and clone it to your local machine.
+1. Fork or clone the repository  to your local machine.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test them thoroughly.
-4. Submit a pull request with a clear description of your changes.
+4. Submit a pull request and fill out the PR template with details of changes.